GaleJames-creator/gale-james/how-to-guides/webhooks-data-transmission.md

-# How to manage security for webhook data transmission
+# Manage security for webhook data transmission

 To protect webhook data, follow these security practices: